Nearctaphis Shaposhnikov

 Nearctaphis kachena (Hottes)

 Even though I don’t have any photos of it, I wanted to add a bit about Nearctaphis kachena.
 After many years of collecting Nearctaphis, I’ve accumulated quite a few samples from various Castilleja (Orobanchaceae) species across the west.
 During winter of 2018 I finally sat down and looked through them all.
 I think that almost all of them belong to one species, and it seems that N. kachena is the best fit.
 There is some variation among the samples in terms of how smooth are the tarsi and how long and segmented are the antennae, but these features seem to be rather variable in Nearctaphis generally when many samples from many places are considered.
 In N. kachena, apterous viviparae sometimes even have 5-segmented antennae.
-Also of interest is that I have collected this species from not only Castilleja but also from subalpine species of Mimulus (Phyrmaceae) and Penstemon (Plantaginaceae).
+Also of interest is that I have collected this species from not only Castilleja but also from subalpine species of Pedicularis (Orobanchaceae), Mimulus (Phyrmaceae), and Penstemon (Plantaginaceae).
 For years this species has been assumed to likely be heteroecious.
 In early spring of 2020 I found what appeared to be N. kachena on a small native Crataegus in the Fremont National Forest of southern Oregon.
 Then, during 2021 in Colorado I collected several alate viviparae from Crataegus in the fall that almost certainly are N. kachena, offering strong support for this species being heteroecious.
 I now have specimens from Washington, Oregon, Idaho, California, Montana, Nevada, and Colorado.

 Nearctaphis (Amelanchieria) sensoriata (Gillette & Bragg)